model-checking/kani/rfc/src/rfcs/0012-loop-contracts.md

 prove those branches reached from an arbitrary program state that satisfies the loop contracts, after the execution of one iteration of the loop.

-So, for loops without break statements, proving post-loops properties with loop contracts is equivalent to proving the properties with the loop abstracted out as assuming the post-states of the loops should satisfying the disjunction of the invariant and the negation of the loop guard.
+So, for loops without break statements, we can assume all post-states of the loop satisfying `inv && !loop_guard` for proving post-loops properties.
 The requirement of satisfying the negation of the loop guard comes from the fact that a path exits loops without break statements must fail the loop guard.